-What future does this have for people who are not a professional athlete?
+What is the future for those who are not professional athletes?

 Much of this technology is developed for professionals, but everything ends upcoming for those who do sports more as a hobby.
 Just look at the materials of the clothing or accessories of elite athletes.
 Products that have just arrived at the sports store in our neighborhood, although in a lighter version.
 Well, the same happens with IoT.
 Many of the technologies that we can find today in our smartphone, may not be developed initially for our mobile.

 Although indeed, the idea of the use of IoT in sport is not new, we are reaching a higher level thanks to the richness of the data that is now obtained, the speed with which it is generated and the different uses we give them.
 It is clear that the top positions of the podium are not determined through data and technology, but they do help improve the skill and agility of athletes and their coaches.

 In a world, as competitive as that of sport, in which small details make a big difference, wearables, monitoring systems, and data analysis tools offer precisely that extra competitive advantage that can often mean victory.